-Throughout my museum roles I have developed a wide range of skills.
-It is in my nature to be proactive, and I am always keen to learn.
-I communicate effectively and am happy to present leadership skills, enabling me the capacity to deliver projects on time.
+It is in my nature to be proactive and I am committed to continuous professional development, always seeking to expand my knowledge in exhibition, art history and museum best practices.
+I communicate effectively and am happy to present leadership skills, enabling me to deliver projects on time.
 I am comfortable using my own initiative; however, I enjoy the development that comes from working as part of a team.
+I pride myself in having good working relationships, and would describe myself as conscientious, approachable and supportive.

-I was acting head technician between May 2019 - September 2019.
+I was acting head technician between May 2019 - October 2019.

 I operated the day to day running of various sites.
 I filled in when other members of staff were on annual leave or off sick.
 Sometimes this meant I would start the morning at one site and had to move to another location if the need was greater.
 This job gave me the ability to slot into different teams and into different roles.
 My duties included stock control, resource planning and end of day/week financial management.
 Ensuring that company policies and procedures were adhered to and making sure that health and safety was a priority.